viswa15/amberflux-assignment/README.md

 ## Known Limitations

+-   **Cold Starts:** Render's free web services spin down after a period of inactivity.
+The first request to the backend after it has gone to sleep will experience a significant delay (up to 50 seconds) while the service "wakes up."
+Subsequent requests will be fast.
+This is a common trade-off for free-tier hosting.

 -   **Browser Compatibility:** This application relies on the `getDisplayMedia` API, which is primarily supported in modern desktop browsers like Chrome, Firefox, and Edge.
 It will not work on most mobile browsers.

--   **Deployment Filesystem:** The backend is configured to save uploads to the local filesystem.
-This works for local development but is not suitable for production platforms with ephemeral filesystems like Render's free tier.
-For a production-ready app, file uploads should be handled by a dedicated cloud storage service like **AWS S3** or **Google Cloud Storage**.
+-   **Ephemeral Filesystem:** The backend is configured to save uploads to the local filesystem.
+This is not suitable for production, as files on Render's free tier are deleted on every restart or redeploy.
+For a production-ready app, file uploads should be handled by a dedicated cloud storage service like **AWS S3**.

 -   **No Authentication:** The application is public, with no user accounts or authentication.
 All uploaded recordings are visible to everyone.